Minneapolis Veterans Affairs Health Care System: Medical Center

 The main Medical Center building of the Minneapolis VAHCS is one of the largest occupied structures in the city of Minneapolis with 1.5 million square feet and over 4000 rooms.
 Building design is oriented around three large interior atria, which delivers natural light to patient care rooms.
 The majority of services from the Minneapolis VAHCS are delivered in this building.
 The facility features an emergency department, surgical suites, dental clinics, and multiple inpatient and outpatient clinics across specialty areas.
 Additional nearby buildings support operations in the Medical Center such as an oncology intervention specialty clinic, research laboratories, training rooms, short-term housing, a Fisher House for family members of veterans receiving treatment, and a Hiway Federal Credit Union.

 Patient aligned care teams

 The Minneapolis VAHCS has been a participant in the Veterans Health Administration's rollout of the patient aligned care team (PACT) model of healthcare delivery.
 Providers across professional areas are organized into small interdisciplinary teams responsible for managing the delivery of each veteran's healthcare.
 Typically, each team consists of a primary provider (e.g., physician, nurse practitioner), a registered nurse care manager, a licensed practical nurse or the equivalent, and a clerk.
-When needed, PACTs interface with additional providers assigned to their teams such as clinical pharmacists, social workers, and integrated behavioral health specialists.
+When needed, PACTs interface with additional providers assigned to their teams such as clinical pharmacists, social workers, dietitians, physical therapists, and integrated behavioral health specialists.
 Patients care continues to be managed and monitored by PACT providers when veterans are referred to specialty care and/or inpatient services.